thakumar/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 - 128x10G - 16xQSFP-DD breakout into 8x50G and set to 10G

 Maximum 10G ports - 128<br>
-*Other QSFP-DD breakout combinations are avaliable up to maximum of 128x10G ports.
+*Other QSFP-DD breakout combinations are available up to maximum of 128x10G ports.
 {{< /tab >}}
 {{< tab "25G ">}}
 - 128x25G - 16xQSFP-DD* breakout into 8x50G and set to 25G

 Maximum 25G ports - 128<br>
-*Other QSFP-DD breakout combinations are avaliable up to maximum of 128x25G ports.
+*Other QSFP-DD breakout combinations are available up to maximum of 128x25G ports.
 {{< /tab >}}
 {{< tab "40G ">}}
 - 64x40G - 64xQSFP-DD set to 40G